A Comprehensive Guide to Google’s Core Web Vitals

 Let’s start with the gold standard: Google’s PageSpeed Insights.
 This tool not only gives you a snapshot of how your site is performing on both desktop and mobile, but it also provides a detailed breakdown of your Core Web Vitals scores.Google PageSpeed Insights for museum of contemporary art chicago

-Just pop your URL into the tool, and voilà—you’ll get insights into your LCP, FID, and CLS, along with suggestions for improving them.
+Just pop your URL into the tool, and voilà—you’ll get insights into your LCP, INP, and CLS, along with suggestions for improving them.
 Plus, it shows you real-world data, which means you're seeing how actual users are experiencing your site.

 If you're the type that loves checking things on the fly, the Web Vitals Extension is perfect for you.
 It’s a simple browser extension that gives you real-time Core Web Vitals metrics as you browse your site.